jareste/n-puzzle/README.md

     By defaut, the program will run with the following parameters: ida_star, normal, manhattan.
     Also, for protecting computer resources, the program will not allow higher than 4x4 puzzles without specifying the maximum number of movements to check (-o).

+    *If you want to generate only-solvable puzzles go to npuzzle-gen.py and modify line 81 for a true: solv = True